 - Standardization and unification of the onboarding process across the organization.

 An organized onboarding process that offers new hires a comprehensive introduction to the company is effective in increasing retention rates long term.
 Participating employees come away from the onboarding experience with confidence in the organization.
-Things like missing information don’t spoil their first impression.
+Things like missing information don’t spoil their first impressions.
 There are no confusing information dumps or disorganized presentation of material.
 In addition, these systems give new hires control over the process by assigning tasks and allowing employees to complete them independently.

 Through automation, materials are distributed in a logical manner, and participants have an opportunity to offer real-time feedback.
 For example, automated onboarding platforms offer survey features that make it possible to correct and fine-tune any holes in the process right away.